Logo preload

 • Paper is easily damaged or lost, necessitating rework

-Those are some of the reasons companies are looking to modernize their processes and get away from using pen and paper in the field.
+Those are some of the reasons companies are looking to modernize their processes and get away from using pen and paper for field inspections.
 And when they do, they often start with spreadsheets.

 The truth about spreadsheets